SafetyUggs/VZ300-on-a-tang9k/README.md

 VDP supports mode 0 and mode 1.

-To do: Move VZROM and VZDOS to user flash to free up more SRAM, SD card support, VZDOS, Disk Drive Emulation, German Graphics Mod
+To do: Move VZROM and VZDOS to user flash to free up more SRAM, SD card support, VZDOS, Disk Drive Emulation, German Graphics Mod, full screen scaling.